 6.17.2 Solution details

+The solution assumes that discovery is used by both PLMNs according to the standard.
+Thus, both PLMNs are able to understand the OAuth2Required indication as specified in 29.510 when NRFs communicate with each other, and when a NF service is discovered at NRF.

+The key issue use case assumption is that one PLMN uses only static authorization.Based on TS 33.501 Rel-15 (clause 13.4.1.0): “The authorization framework uses the OAuth 2.0 framework as specified in RFC 6749 [43]. […] The authorization framework described in clause 13.4.1 is mandatory to support for NRF and NF.” and clause 13.4.0, static authorization can be used.
+“It can be used when token-based authorization is not used.”

+This solution follows the standard, i.e. that at least the support for OAuth2.0 is provided, thus, even if not used, NRF and NFs of a PLMN using only static authorization need to at least understand the attributes (IEs) provided during discovery.

-From the oAuth2Required indication that is specified in 29.510, the vNRF can imply, whether OAuth2.0 or static authorization is to be used within one PLMN.
+This solution suggests that from the oAuth2Required indication, the vNRF can imply, whether OAuth2.0 or static authorization is to be used within one PLMN.
 This covers the use case, where within one PLMN maybe not yet all NFs use OAuth2.0.

-For inter-PLMN stage 3 (TS 29.510 Table 6.1.6.2.3-1) introduced with "oauth2Required" one option to handle the authorization method setting by the hNRF.
-Another type for NFService, the "perPlmnOauth2ReqList", includes the Oauth2-based authorization requirement supported by the NF Service Instance per PLMN of the NF Service Consumer.
+For inter-PLMN stage 3 (TS 29.510 Table 6.1.6.2.3-1) "oauth2Required" can be used to handle the authorization method setting by the hNRF.
+Another type for NFService, the "perPlmnOauth2ReqList", is also specified and includes the Oauth2-based authorization requirement supported by the NF Service Instance per PLMN of the NF Service Consumer.